bohara2000/mechapoet/README.md

 The prompt page will display one poem a day, one prompt a day.
 You'll be able to edit the text area, run grammar checks, and save the new poem to cloud storage.
 To pull up a previous day, use (ex: https://yoursite.com/napowrimo/YYYY-MM-DD)

+PLEASE NOTE, you must rename ".RENAME_to_env" to ".env" and update the environment variables before testing.